Home

 This treatment, systematic tensing of your muscles, is the opposite of relaxation.
 Relaxation can be helpful for most phobias and anxiety problems, and may be useful to you in managing other anxiety symptoms.
 It's not part of the treatment for blood phobia!

-Back to What-panic-attacks-can-do-to-you from Blood Phobia
+Back to Specific Phobias from Blood Phobia